Can I Do Planks While Pregnant?

 2. All fours with arm extension

-3. All fours with arm and leg extension
+3. With arm and leg extension

 4. Bear holds

-5. Bear holds with toe tap
+5. Holds with toe tap

 6. Bear holds with leg extension